UFSC/moodle-tool_syncgroups/README.md

-Copy groups between courses Plugin for Moodle
+Copy groups and members between courses Plugin for Moodle
 ---------------------------------------------------

 With this plugin you can synchronize groups and groups members between two courses,